cadet/CADET-Core/doc/modelling/binding/hic_constant_water_activity.rst

 HIC Constant Water Activity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This model implemments the HIC isotherm assuming a constant water activity as described by Jäpel and Buyel :cite:`Jaepel2022`.
+This model implements the HIC isotherm assuming a constant water activity as described by Jäpel and Buyel :cite:`Jaepel2022`.

 .. math::
     \begin{align}